 Installers and dMRV designers

-Installers and dMRV designers must meet certain requirements for their systems to be eligible for small-scale technology certificates (STC).
+Installers and dMRV designers must meet certain requirements for their systems to be eligible for small-scale technology certificates (STCs).

 Before installation